A Song for Epiphany

 4. The veil has been sundered and scenes are escaping,

-The key has been given to open their meaning;
+The key has been given to unlock their meaning;

 Through this slave